 - In the Business & Property Courts a special protocol should be followed.

 - The UK has suspended the service of documents from other contracting states under the Hague Service Convention.
 It has also stopped responding to foreign requests for evidence under the Hague Evidence Convention.

 - In Scotland, the Court of Session was initially hearing only essential business.
 It is now possible for appeals and procedural business to proceed, although not in person.

 - For further information about Scotland, see the Covid-19 page on the official court website.
 For the position in England, click here.

 - The lockdown has been relatively loose by European standards, and is beginning to be raised.
 National social distancing guidelines are not being renewed, and businesses in some states are already beginning to open.

 - US citizens have been warned that if they travel outside the country, they may have to stay abroad for an indefinite period.

 - Other appeal courts have introduced different measures.
-For example, in the Federal Circuit Court of Appeals, all cases scheduled for argument during the April 2020 sitting will be conducted remotely.
+For example, in the Federal Circuit Court of Appeals, all cases scheduled for argument during the April and May 2020 sitting will be conducted remotely.
 In addition, no physical hearings will be held during that period, and rules have been changed so that parties are no longer obliged to file paper copies of documents that have been lodged electronically.